OPERATING PROCEDURES

 NTBOA character and inclusivity statement:

-It is the intent of the Board of Directors that all NTBOA members follow these Operating Procedures and that each member has a copy in their possession or access to one via the internet.
-Suggested revisions should be submitted to the President, in writing.
+It is the intent of the Board of Directors that all NTBOA members follow these Operating Procedures and that each member has a copy in their possession or access to one digitally.
+Operating Procedures are always accessible on the NTBOA website.
+Suggested revisions should be submitted to the President in writing.
 These procedures follow the By-Laws in their structure and will be reviewed and reissued annually by the Board.

 Testing:

 The Texas High School Basketball Officials Association (THSBOA) website will contain the annual examination, the number of times the test may be taken, and the end date of the examination.
-To be eligible for paid assignments NTBOA and THSBOA registrations must be completed and paid (or a payment plan in place), as well as all required tests taken and passed.
+To be eligible for paid assignments, all NTBOA and THSBOA registrations and fees must be paid (or a payment plan must be in place), as well as all required tests taken and passed.

 LIFETIME MEMBERSHIP: